gemini3d/gemini3d/docs/Readme_Dardel.md

 module load python3.11
 ```

-### 1. Create GEMINI Pygemini
+### 1. Create Pygemini

-as per information on the pygemini readme.md
+as per information on the https://github.com/gemini3d/pygemini

-Pygemini plotting is independent of the gemini3d build, it is possible to directly clone it and plot outputs from simulation files.
+Pygemini plotting is independent of the gemini3d build.
+One can directly clone it and plot outputs from simulation files.
 For other aspects, like running simulations, we will need to build gemini3d first for which **set the root** in python script to map to the built gemini3d.

 ```python
 import os